 Marketing Content Writing Guidelines

-3. Use lists, bullets, and occasionally a table.
+Use lists, bullets, and occasionally a table.
 Images are great if they are functional.
-Just stock photography to that serve no purpose are just noisy distractions.
+Just stock photography that serves no purpose is just a noisy distraction.

 Finally, the most important KPIs for your content are Bounce Rate, Time-on-Page, and Click-through-Rate.
 You need to achieve one of the following: